jermartin77/jeremiahmartin/README.md

 # jeremiahmartin.com
 The personal website of Jeremiah Martin.
 A place to play, learn and explore new technologies and ideas.

-##Coming Soon
-* Upgrade to Webpack
-* Integrate Web Components
-* Generate Style Guide
+This package includes a simple node server, hot reloading of HTML, CSS and JS and SCSS compiler.

+## To Run this Project
+* `npm install`
+* `npm run dev`